m22453/MvDC_HCRL/README.md

 # MvDC_HCRL
-the code of paper"A Hierarchical Contrastive Representation Learning Model for Multi-view Document Clustering"
+The code of paper"A Hierarchical Contrastive Representation Learning Model for Multi-view Document Clustering".